daboynb/linux_scripts/README.md

 # kernel_check.sh
 Check if the latest kernel is already installed after an update.

-# grub_image.sh
+# grub_image_debian.sh
-Add a background image to grub.(root is encrypted).
+Add a background image to grub. (root encrypted for Debian 11)

 # sign_virtualbox.sh
 Sign kernel modules for secureboot on virtualbox.